MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/Obtaining-Performance-Metrics-from-a-Linux-system.md

 #### Things to look out for

 * Look for where the devices are mounted.
-* If swap is enabled, verify that it's not used on a data disk or OS disk.
+* Verify swap it's not configured inside of a data disk or OS disk, if enabled.

 > Note: An easy way to correlate the block device to a LUN in Azure is by running `ls -lr /dev/disk/azure`.